xrdocs/design/_blogs/2020-10-01-peering-fabric-hld_3_5.md

 6. If necessary, configure Netscout Arbor Managed Objects to collect and analyze specific traffic for anomalies and attacks
 7. Configure mitigation components such as RTBH next-hops, TMS mitigation, and BGP Flowspec redirect and drop parameters

+#### Traffic Redirection Options
+It is recommended to use BGP Flowspec to redirect traffic on PFL nodes to TMS appliances.
+This can be done through traditional configuration with next-hop redirection in the global routing table, redirection into a "dirty" VRF, or using static next-hops into SR-TE tunnels in the case where the scrubbing appliances are not connected via a directly attached interface to the PFL or PFS nodes.

 ## Internet and Peering in a VRF